bendtherules/bendtherules.github.com/content/posts/how-does-inbuilt-Array-iterator-work.md

 foo.keys(); // 0, 1, 2, 3
 ```

-2. Array iterator will never return more values after it has finished once - even if the array has more values now. [⭐️2️⃣ above](#note-2)
+B. Array iterator will never return more values after it has finished once - even if the array has more values now.
+(Reason - ⭐️ 2️⃣ above)

 ```js
 arr = [10]